-- An interchangeable table and plate can be ordered separately.
+- Interchangeable tables and plates can be ordered separately.
 For details, refer to the tables below. - The interchangeable table and plate are assembled before shipment.

 Dimensions

 Mounting diagram of the interchangeable table and plate Dimensions other than those shown below are the same as those of the basic type.
 Refer to page 20.